7 Questions to ask before selecting an employer brand agency

 There are many reasons you might need an employer brand agency.
 Employee Value Proposition is the axis of all employer brand communications, but not all communications revolve around an EVP.
 Most companies might not have the budget for coming up with any kind of strategy, let alone raise the budget for scientifically developing an EVP.
-The reason you might need an agency, thus the services provided by a said potential partner could include:
+The reason you might need an agency, thus the services of the potential partner provide may include the following.

 - Bringing your EVP to life visually